TheDenk/Attention-Interpolation/README.md

 # Interpolate Attention For Video To Video Animation

 Current approach allows you use controlnet diffusion models for video to video processing.
 It does't require any training or something.
 All models can be used from scratch as is.
 This repo uses Controlnet pipeline from <a href="https://github.com/huggingface/diffusers">diffusers</a>.
 Also you can feel free use any Unet models from other finetuned models.
 For creation this gif images I have used <a href="https://civitai.com/models/4823/deliberate">deliberate</a>.
+PS.
+Empirically, deliberate + softedge (and depth) give the most stable result.

 <!-- ![](./docs/gifs/condition_interpolation.gif) -->
 <img src="./docs/gifs/condition_interpolation.gif" width="700" height="250" />